MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-work-classification.md

 ## Introduction

-With the CSR Manager or Omnichannel administrator role, perform the tasks listed in this section to configure the work classification rules for the workstream that you created.
+Use the CSR Manager or Omnichannel administrator role to configure the work classification rules for a workstream.

-You will perform the tasks listed in this topic in the Omnichannel admin center or Customer Service Hub app.
+You will do the tasks listed in this article in the Omnichannel admin center or Customer Service Hub app.

-In unified routing, work classification lets you define classification rules to add detailed information to incoming work items that can be used to route and assign the work items optimally.
+In unified routing, work classification lets you define rules to add detailed information to incoming work items that can be used to route and assign the work items optimally.

 > [!IMPORTANT]